heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 #### Running the Server as a JAR

 After the build concludes an executable JAR will be available in the folder `sapl-policy-engine/sapl-server-lt/target`.
-This JAR can be used in the same way as a downloaded SAPL Server LT binary, as descibed under [Java OpenJDK](#java-openjdk).
+This JAR can be used in the same way as a downloaded SAPL Server LT binary, as described under [Java OpenJDK](#java-openjdk).

 **Note:** If the JAR is executed from within the folder `sapl-policy-engine/sapl-server-lt` using the command `java -jar target/sapl-server-lt-3.0.0-SNAPSHOT.jar` the server will pick up the same demonstration configuration as described above.